Social Trading - Regular folks want to trade too...

 The next bit of genius was to leverage all that very clever computer power and high speed internet to let the little guy trade like the pros.

 You're wondering how?

 Well, what if you could browse through lots of different traders' profiles on one of these exchanges, check their statistics, see which ones you think are trading well and making lots of money, and then just set your account to automatically copy them...
-For free.
 Wouldn't that be nice?

 That's what they've done.

 We all got used to "following" someone on social media, so they made it all work the same way in trading.
 When you find a trader who you think is good at what they're doing, you can simply press the big friendly "Copy" button, set an amount of money you'd like to copy them with, and hey presto, your account now makes all the trades they make, and you can't lose more than you copied them with.
 It's genius, and it's only possible because of the technology we have now.
 Even 10 years ago, this would have been impossible...